 - 1) At Docket Call, the Court will assign cases to a specific trial date within the twoweek trial setting.
 The Court will attempt to accommodate the schedules of counsel and witnesses. - 2) At Docket Call, the Court may assign more than one case to a specific date, in which case the Court will assign docket positions to each case assigned to the same date. - 3) Cases that are not assigned the No. 1 position for the assigned date are subject to being called to trial on one-hour notice until 12 noon of the trial date assigned at Docket Call.
 Cases not called by 12 noon on the assigned date will be reset for a future two-week trial setting.
-Contact the Court Coordinator at (713) 368-6376 for updates. - E. Requests for Daily Copy.
-Parties who anticipate needing a daily copy of the Court Reporter's Record should contact the Court Reporter several weeks in advance to allow her to make the necessary logistical arrangements. - F. Challenges to Experts.
+Contact the Court Coordinator at (832) 927-2299 for updates. - E. Requests for Daily Copy.
+Parties who anticipate needing a daily copy of the Court Reporter's Record should contact the Court Reporter several weeks in advance to allow her to make the necessary logistical arrangements.

+- F. Challenges to Experts.
 Any Party desiring to limit or exclude an expert's testimony must file a motion and set it for hearing or submission in accordance with the deadlines set forth in the Docket Control Order.
 Do not wait until the first day of trial.
-Call the Court Clerk to address scheduling the matter for hearing or submission in accordance with the Docket Control Order. - G. Unless an attorney has actually begun trial in another court, conflicting trial settings will not cause a case to be passed after the Court has assigned it a trial date at Docket Call. - H. The Court permits jurors to take notes during trial and to use their own notes during deliberations.
+Call the Court Clerk to schedule the matter for hearing or submission in accordance with the Docket Control Order. - G. Unless an attorney has actually begun trial in another court, conflicting trial settings will not cause a case to be passed after the Court has assigned it to trial.